BANGAUTOGLASS

 Whether your comprehensive coverage makes financial sense to use depends on your deductible.
 On a vehicle at this price point, the replacement cost for specialty glass with the correct OEM specification may be significant enough that using insurance is worthwhile even after accounting for potential premium effects.
 If you're unsure how your policy applies, it's worth a call to your insurer before assuming you'll be paying out of pocket.

 Bang AutoGlass can assist you through the insurance process if you haven't already started a claim — helping you understand what documentation is typically needed and walking alongside you as you navigate the process.
-We don't file the claim on your behalf, but we're familiar with how these situations typically unfold and can help make the process less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What to Expect from a Mobile Quarter Glass Replacement on the Eletre